trussworks/truss-interview/README.md

 ### How to submit your response

 Please submit your solution by emailing a link to [hiring@truss.works](mailto:hiring@truss.works).
-More details on what we are looking for are in the linked files below.
+More details on what we are looking for are in the problem READMEs linked below.

 ## Choose one problem to work on

-A README for each is linked below.
+A README with specific instructions for each problem is linked below.

 ### The problem: [CSV normalization](CSV_README.md)